 Soft skills are very important.
 The people involved make the difference between success and failure.
 You can have knowledge and methods, but you need skills to motivate and lead.

 Manage your people, not just your documentation

-Following the PM process and keeping up with all the communication tools like the risk log, issue log, schedule, and deliverables should all take a back seat to leading your team.
-For years I prided myself in being really good at the documentation side of project management, but it never really mattered that much.
+Following the PM process and keeping up with all the communication tools like the risk log, issue log, schedule, and deliverables should all take a back seat to lead your team.
+For years I prided myself in being good at the documentation side of project management, but it never really mattered that much.
 The most important skill a project manager must master is Leadership!

 Build a bridge for two-way trust

 Trust is the biggest thing for me, because if I don’t trust my technical team then I’m inherently suspicious of them and vice versa.
-Building a relationship of trust, and therefore openness, is crucial if you are to deliver multiple successful projects.
+Building a relationship of trust, and therefore openness is crucial if you are to deliver multiple successful projects.

 Stay flexible to take on every challenge